Muitai/ProjektGPB1/README.md

   Description:

-      Hastur's Ritual is an small RPG Adventure who based on a top-down-tile-graphics which used a own battle system and spawn system. they are lot of quests that the Adventure must finished, to be come to the end.
+      Hastur's Ritual is an small RPG Adventure who based on a top-down-tile-graphics which used a own battle system and spawn system.
+      There are a lot of quests that the adventurer must finish to be come to the end.